-Remote work is a viable, sustainable medium for a successful business with a thriving company culture centered around the remote worker's happiness.
+Remote work is a viable, sustainable medium for a successful business with a thriving company culture.

-Remote workers can still feel connected and loyal to the company they work for without being in a shared physical space.
+It has the ability to improve the lifestyle of the worker.
+They can still experience happiness and connection to the company they work for without a shared physical space.

-Companies that work hard to create a feeling of connectedness and community utilize a variety of different tools and methods to fit their business and sustain their remote workers.
+Companies that work hard to create a feeling of connectedness and community utilize a variety of different tools and methods to sustain their remote workers.